Purcell Trench company

 Q. These are great products, why aren't you selling them everywhere?
 I've been looking for something like your grills for years and couldn't find them.

 A. We tried wholesale distribution but ran into two problems.
 First, material and labor costs are too high to justify retail sales.
-We only wholesale in Japan and Canada as a convenience to our many customers in those countries.
+We only wholesale in Japan, Canada and Australia as a convenience to our many customers in those countries.
 Profit is minimal.
 Here in the USA, retailers consider items like our grills accessories and the retail price is typically about twice wholesale.
 Second, we found a high percentage of sales people in outdoor stores have no campfire cooking experience and are not qualified to sell our products.
 And some of them are hostile to the use of campfire.
 We received quite a bit of feedback from our customers about the lack of knowledge of sales people, especially young sales clerks.